CBPFGMS/cbpfgms.github.io/pbiolc/README.md

 If the value is not an accepted value, it defaults to `"total"`.

-**`data-beneficiaries`**: defines the type of beneficiaries depicted by the data visualisation when the page loads.
+**`data-beneficiaries`**: defines the type of affected persons depicted by the data visualisation when the page loads.
 The value has to be a string.
 Accepted values:

-- `"targeted"`: shows targeted beneficiaries.
+- `"targeted"`: shows targeted affected persons.
-- `"actual"`: shows actual beneficiaries.
+- `"actual"`: shows actual affected persons.

 If the value is not an accepted value, it defaults to `"targeted"`.